The importance of organizing channels increases as Mattermost spreads to thousands of users.

 You can combine the hierarchies, with formats like

 Shorten words, particularly categories, by removing vowels, endings and redundant letter sounds.
 Example: Turn “Marketing” into “Mrkt”, and “Project” into “Prjt”.

 Good naming can take a team up to several thousand channels without significant confusion.
 Eventually every organization hits a limit and an additional team might need to be created on the server to accommodate the large number of channels.

 Channel naming examples¶

 Here is an example of what a marketer’s channels might look like in a small team:

-Here is an example of what a marketer’s channels might look like if she was working in the Palo Alto, California, office of a large enterprise, working on a product called “Pontoon”:
+Here’s an example of what a marketer’s channels might look like if she was working in the Palo Alto, California office of a large enterprise, working on a product called “Pontoon”:

 Geo: PA: Recruiting

 Geo: PA: Interviews

 US: Sales: West Coast